edoloughlin/nasc/docs/attributes.md

 | Purpose | Send form data to a server handler without page reload. |
 | Client behavior | Prevents default submission, serializes `FormData(form)` into an object, and posts `{ event, instance, payload }` through the active transport. |

 Pair this with standard `<button type="submit">` controls.
 Input names become payload keys.
-Keep the form inside the correct `na-instance` so the payload routes to the right handler.
+Keep the form inside the correct `na-scope` so the payload routes to the right handler.

 ## `na-click="eventName"`